therealozp/dsa-notes/trees/tree traversals.md

 ```

 ## postorder traversal
-by contrast, postorder means that a node will be visited after all of its descendants. this is most useful when an operation in postfix notation, or computing the space taken up by a directory.
+by contrast, postorder means that a node will be visited **after all of its descendants**. this is most useful when evaluating an arithmetic operation in postfix notation, or computing the space taken up by a directory.

 ```cpp
 void postorderPrint(const Tree& T, const Position& p) {